2007 update coming soon

 Mitsuba is apparently not fussy about its soil, tolerating extremes of pH and even nutrient-poor conditions.
 It wants limited sun; too much will turn the leaves yellow.
 Give it some definite shade, or grow it indoors (it is an excellent candidate for container growing).

 Direct-seed it fairly early in the season, preferably in a modest-sized container or pot.
-Chances are it will come up again by itself every year thereafter, whether by survival or by re-seeding (which it is said to do freely).
+Chances are it will come up again by itself every year thereafter, whether by survival (it is a perennial) or by re-seeding (which it is said to do freely).

 Growing